Electrical- and magneto-transport across the thermo-elastic martensitic transformation in anti-site-disordered off-stoichiometric Co-Fe-Ti-Si Heusler alloy thin films: Results and discussion

 \subsection{Electrical resistivity}

-Figure\ref{Fig. 1} presents the ‘zero-field’ resistivity data, $\rho(T, H=0)$, for disordered TS200 and TS350 CFTS films, where a distinct negative temperature coefficient of resistivity (n-TCR) is observed.
-An extremely small n-TCR $(\sim -10^{-8}~\Omega\mathrm{cm/K})$ indicates spin-gapless semiconductor (SGS)-type behavior in these highly disordered CFTS films, contrasting with the relatively higher negative TCR typically found in normal semiconductors.
-This behavior has also been previously observed in several SGS Heusler alloys, including Mn$_2$CoAl \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014}, CoFeMnSi \cite{fu2019}, CoFeCrAl/Ga \cite{chen2022,kharel2015,mishra2023} and Fe$_2$CoSi \cite{du2013}.
-By contrast, a typical metallic positive TCR (p-TCR) is observed in the highly ordered TS450, TS500, and TS550 CFTS thin films, as shown in Fig.\ref{Fig. 2}.
-Although n-TCR is also observed in these ordered films at low temperatures, the underlying mechanism differs significantly from that in the disordered films, which will be discussed later.
+Figure \ref{Fig. 1} presents the zero-field resistivity data, $\rho(T, H = 0)$, for the anti-site (A2) disordered TS200 and TS350 CFTS films.
+An extremely small negative temperature coefficient of resistivity (n-TCR $\sim -10^{-8}\,\Omega\,$cm/K) is observed for $T \le 300\,$K. A n--TCR of such small magnitude has been reported previously in the atomic site-ordered Mn$_2$CoAl \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014}, CoFeMnSi \cite{fu2019}, CoFeCrAl/Ga \cite{chen2022,kharel2015,mishra2023} and Fe$_2$CoSi \cite{du2013} Heusler alloys and has been identified as a characteristic attribute of spin-gapless semiconductors (SGS).
+In view of the well-established fact that atomic disorder destroys half-metallicity and SGS behaviour by sustaining a finite density of states in the minority-spin channel at $E_{\mathrm{F}}$, the SGS scenario is not applicable to the present case of the completely site-disordered TS200 and TS350 CFTS films.
+In sharp contrast, at temperatures above $30\,$K, a typical metallic positive TCR (p--TCR) is observed in the partially L2$_1$-ordered TS450, TS500, and TS550 CFTS thin films, as is evident from figure \ref{Fig. 2}(a).